aless80/tantrix/README.md

 ## Commands in the game

 Use the mouse to move tiles.
-You are free to move any tile on the board, but you will have to confirm your move (hit the Confirm button or Return) to move on.
+You are free to move any tile on the board, but you will have to confirm your move (hit the Confirm button or the Return key) to move on.
 When playing with another client over the server, your tiles will be reset once your opponent confirms a move.
 A message above/below your tiles will show the current status and

 | Command        | Function       | Button     |
 | ------------- |:-------------:|:-------------:|